papiche/Astroport.ONE/README.md

 | `zlon`    | `decimal`| **Required**.
 Longitude with 2 decimal places |
 | `g1pub`   | `string` | **Optional**.
 Origin language (fr, en, ...) |

+#### Features

+- **Identity Management**: Create and manage UPassports with QR code scanning
+- **Multimedia Processing**: Record and process video/audio content
+- **IPFS Integration**: Decentralized storage for all content
+- **NOSTR Integration**: Publish events and manage NOSTR Cards
+- **Ğ1 Integration**: Check balances and process transactions

+For more detailed information about the UPLANET API and its capabilities, visit the [UPassport documentation](https://github.com/papiche/UPassport/).

 ## DOCUMENTATION

 https://astroport-1.gitbook.io/astroport.one/

 ## Contribution

-This project is [a selection](https://github.com/papiche/Astroport.solo) of some of the most valuable free and open-source software.
+This project isa selection](https://github.com/papiche/Astroport.solo) of some of the most valuable free and open-source software.

 Contributions are welcome on [opencollective.com/monnaie-libre](https://opencollective.com/monnaie-libre#category-BUDGET).